How Laco became the Wilson to my Chuck Noland

 Some thoughts on the bracelet

-Although I mostly wore my Laco Himalaya on a replacement NATO strap, I did try out the original supplied steel bracelet.
+Although I mostly wore my Laco Himalaya on a replacement military strap, I did try out the original supplied steel bracelet.
 I rarely wear bracelet watches, especially when outdoors.
 But I found the supplied brushed steel bracelet really balanced out the weight of the watch, as the case itself can feel pretty hefty at times.
 The clasp has a solid click when fastening that feels secure and features the Laco 'L' on the fold-down flip lock.
-The bracelet is a fine watch strap, but I did feel the sporty look of the Himalaya called more for a NATO or rubber strap option - black of course, but an orange rubber strap to match the minute hand wouldn't go a miss either.
+The bracelet is a fine watch strap, but I did feel the sporty look of the Himalaya called more for a Military or rubber strap option - black of course, but an orange rubber strap to match the minute hand wouldn't go a miss either.

 All in all, while the novelty of my boat rides as a fun way to get to work wore off relatively quick, I very much enjoyed having the Laco Squad Himalaya with me during this trying period.
 I felt the watch was a reliable number two to accompany me on my little excursions and I found myself staring at the watch face whenever it so much as crossed into my peripheral, with a smile.
 The robust design meant I didn't have to be consciously precious about it and could just go about my day as clumsily or recklessly as I liked.
 Perhaps I would have preferred a slightly smaller case, a 40mm over the 42mm, though the size really isn't a deal breaker.
 The proportions and dimensions work well with its height, so the Himalaya felt right at home on my wrist and will definitely be staying there a while longer.